Admissions and Tuition Information

 Enrollment for graduate courses is processed through Bethany Theological Seminary.

 Each graduate course taught at SVMC carries three semester hours credit.
-For the refund policy and other information related to graduate courses, see the Student Handbook of the Bethany Theological Seminary website (www.bethanyseminary.edu).
-The handbook link is found at the bottom of the Student Service page.
+For the refund policy and other information related to graduate courses, see the Student Handbook on the Bethany Theological Seminary website.

-There are a limited “sit-in” spaces offered through the Brethren Academy.
+There are a limited number of “sit-in” spaces offered through Brethren Academy.
 These spaces allow students to participate in a graduate level course without meeting some of the graduate admission requirements.
-Sit-in spaces are assigned according to the following priority: TRIM students, persons enrolled in district training programs, alumni/ae, Brethren pastors taking courses for continuing education, other members of the church of the Brethren, all others.
+Sit-in spaces are assigned according to the following priority: TRIM students, persons enrolled in district training programs, alumni/ae, Brethren pastors taking courses for continuing education, other members of the Church of the Brethren, all others.

-Tuition for ACTS courses is $210.00 for students enrolled in the certificate program.
-Audit fees will be $105.00 per course.
+Tuition for ACTS courses is $225.00 for students enrolled in the certificate program.
+Audit fees are $75.00 per course.
 Each district has its own financial assistance plan for its ministry training program.

 Each graduate course taught at SVMC carries three semester hours credit.
-For fees and the refund policy and other information related to graduate courses, see the Student Handbook of the Bethany Theological Seminary website (www.bethanyseminary.edu).
-The handbook link is found at the bottom of the Student Service page.
+For fees and the refund policy and other information related to graduate courses, see the Bethany Student Handbook.

 District Financial Assistance